Curtis Institute of Music Celebrates 100th Anniversary with Curtis Studio Album A Century of New Sounds

 PHILADELPHIA, PA—October 4, 2024—Curtis Studio—the recording label of the Curtis Institute of Music, dedicated to the discovery of new and traditional works performed by some of the most inspiring artists of our time—is proud to announce the release of its fifth recording: A Century of New Sounds, a collection of nine works chosen in honor of Curtis’ historic 100th anniversary season, and celebrating the artistry and innovation of the school’s alumni, faculty, and students.
 Featuring performances by GRAMMY Award-winning quintet Imani Winds and the Dover Quartet, called “one of the greatest quartets of the last 100 years” by BBC Music Magazine, the album was recorded on the school’s historic campus in Philadelphia.
 This remarkable collection of chamber music presents a wide range of musical styles and eclectic ideas from Curtis composers past and present, including Samuel Barber (’34), Leonard Bernstein (Conducting ’41), Julius Eastman (’63), Jennifer Higdon (’88), Curtis composition faculty member Jonathan Bailey Holland (’96), David Serkin Ludwig (’01), Ned Rorem (’44), Gabriella Smith (’13), and George Walker (’45).
 Distributed by Platoon, A Century of New Sounds is now available for pre-add on Apple Music Classical, pre-save on Spotify, and will be available on all other major streaming platforms beginning October 11, 2024.
 More info at curtis.edu/century.

 “New music has been central to Curtis’s story since the school first opened its doors,” says Nick DiBerardino (Composition ’18), Curtis New Music Ensemble director, acclaimed composer, chair of composition studies, and provost and dean of Curtis.
-“This small but impactful group of composers, heard together, offers listeners a sonic taste ofthe many distinct musical voices that have emerged from Curtis.
+“This small but impactful group of composers, heard together, offers listeners a sonic taste of the many distinct musical voices that have emerged from Curtis.
 The combined efforts of these composers represent a deep commitment to the future of our art form and a blend of tradition and innovation that is a hallmark of the Curtis approach.
 Whether articulated on strings, winds, brass, percussion, or keyboards, as performed by Curtis faculty, alumni, or current students, this music is a testament to the quality, expressivity, and individuality of Curtis composers.”

-A Century of New Sounds opens with Leonard Bernstein‘s first published work, the Sonata for Clarinet and Piano, featuring acclaimed alumnus, Avery Fisher Career Grant and Avery Fisher Prize-winner, clarinetist David Shifrin (’73) and renowned pianist Amy Yang (’06), director of chamber music and piano studies at Curtis.
+A Century of Sounds opens with Leonard Bernstein’s first published work, the Sonata for Clarinet and Piano, featuring acclaimed alumnus, Avery Fisher Career Grant and Avery Fisher Prize-winner, clarinetist David Shifrin (’73) and renowned pianist Amy Yang (’06), director of chamber music and piano studies at Curtis.
 Composed in 1941, at the same time he was graduating from Curtis and attending the Tanglewood Music Festival in Massachusetts, the sonata was influenced by his contemporaries and dedicated to his close friend, clarinetist David Oppenheim.
 This exuberant, rhythmically intricate piece reflects the youthful enthusiasm of the composer, a collision of jazz and blues inflections with a neo-classical, contrapuntal style of writing influenced by his studies with Paul Hindemith during his summers at Tanglewood.

 Samuel Barber’s introspective Canzone (Elegy) for Flute and Piano, Op.
 38a perfectly illustrates the neo-romantic composer’s gift for creating chamber works of unparalleled emotional depth.
 Initially composed in 1959 and dedicated to German art student and amateur flutist Manfred Ibe under the title Elegy for Flute, the piece was then integrated as the basis for the second movement of his Pulitzer Prize-winning Piano Concerto, Op.
-38. The title “Canzone,” which translates to “song” in Italian, reflects the song-like nature of the movement and has become a concert favorite among flutists for the lovely, conversational interplay with the piano.
+38. The title “Canzone,” which translates to “song” in Italian, reflects the song-like nature of the movement and has become a concert favorite among flutists for this lovely, conversational interplay with the piano.
 Pianist Amy Yang and flutist Patrick Williams’ (’14) masterful interpretation of this nostalgic piece brings out the lush lyricism of Barber’s writing, drawing out the long, sweeping lines, delicate harmonic shifts, and unresolved emotion of the composition.

 “In this music, we reflect on a life devoted to the musical arts,” notes Ms. Yang, commenting on the Canzone (Elegy), and Barber, one of the most important voices in 20th century American music.
 “This song finds its place to sing, in celebration, back home on this centenary album, with a matured assurance of someone whose musical gifts continue to break ground and inspire.”

-Pulitzer Prize and GRAMMY Award-winning composer Jennifer Higdon’s (’88) Autumn Music follows, featuring an astounding performance by 2024 GRAMMY winners Imani Quartet, Curtis’ first-ever faculty wind quintet.
+Pulitzer Prize and GRAMMY Award-winning composer Jennifer Higdon’s (’88) Autumn Music follows, featuring an astounding performance by 2024 GRAMMY winners Imani Winds, Curtis’ first-ever faculty wind quintet.
 Written as an homage to Samuel Barber and that composer’s only chamber composition for the woodwind quintet literature—the bluesy, virtuosic Summer Music—Higdon’s vibrant, evocative piece is “a musical portrait of the essence and images of Autumn.”
 In writing about the piece, she notes that “Autumn comes to us in many guises: incredible explosions of color; air that suddenly snaps with crispness and clarity; a tinge of melancholy on the eve of change in all of our lives.”
 Flutist Brandon Patrick George, oboist Toyin Spellman-Diaz, bassoonist Monica Ellis, horn player Kevin Newton, and clarinetist Mark Dover capture the transient beauty of the season, a time of reflection and renewal.

 Three Pictures from the Floating World, by prize-winning alumnus and former faculty member David Serkin Ludwig (’01), draws its title and watery inspiration from pieces by French impressionist composer Claude Debussy and the “Ukiyo-e” (“the floating world”) Japanese print-making tradition, famously noted through works like The Great Wave from Hokusai’s woodcut series Thirty-Six Views of Mount Fuji.
 Adapted from Mr. Ludwig’s Pictures from the Floating World, a bassoon concerto commissioned and premiered by Curtis faculty member, and the Philadelphia Orchestra principal bassoonist Daniel Matsukawa (’92), Three Pictures “describes our lives as beings in nature, while time floats fleetingly by us.”
 Across three movements, the bassoon quartet of Daniel Matsukawa and Curtis students—violinist Emmalena Huning, violist Sumin Kim, and cellist Ania Lewis—evoke the sounds of sails fluttering in the salty ocean air; the beguiling voices of the mythological Sirens who lured sailors to their doom; and the tragic tale of Ondine, the immortal water spirit forced to return to her watery realm, as they paint a vivid tableau of the sea’s ageless and mysterious charms.